aloisdeniel/feature_flags/README.md

 ### Using the debug view

-The debug view allow your users to activate or deactivate any dynamic feature.
+The debug view allows your users to activate or deactivate any dynamic feature.

-> This may be useful during developpment, but it should be used carefuly.
+> This may be useful during development, but it should be used carefully.

 ```dart
 DebugFeatures.show(